-The Greatest Options Trade I Ever Saw - Cabot Wealth Network
+The Greatest Options Trade I Ever Saw

 Trading stocks and options is a great psychological battle with ourselves.
 Far too often, we sell winners too soon and let losers run too far.
 Just think about how great it feels to lock in a profit and get that instant gratification—yet these are the trades we should be letting run as far as possible.

 Even with all of my trading experience, I still fight against myself.
-Not long ago, my Cabot Options Trader subscribers and I had a big winning trade in Fiat Chrysler (FCAU) calls.
+A couple years ago, my Cabot Options Trader subscribers and I had a big winning trade in Fiat Chrysler (FCAU) calls.
 Our position increased to a 320% gain!
 The “smart money” kept putting on bullish options positions … and yet, I wanted to sell it when the market was going down for a day—the exact opposite of how I should have been thinking!

 I’ve been winning this battle with myself more and more these days and I was able to hold this position for a triple-digit gain.

-Note: *This post is periodically updated.